catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 :py:const:`pudl.transform.params.ferc1.TRANSFORM_PARAMS` for the appropriate table.

-* Consider whether the column could benefit from any of the standard transforms in :mod:`pudl.transform.classes`.
-If so, add those transforms/the new column to :py:const:`pudl.transform.params.ferc1.TRANSFORM_PARAMS`.
-If the standard transform you're applying to the new column was not previously listed in :py:const:`pudl.transform.params.ferc1.TRANSFORM_PARAMS` under the table you're working on, you'll need to add it to ``transform_main()`` in :mod:`pudl.transform.ferc1` under the cooresponding table transformer class or it won't be executed.
+* Consider whether the column could benefit from any of the standard transforms in :mod:`pudl.transform.classes` or :mod:`pudl.transform.ferc1`.
+If so, add them to :py:const:`pudl.transform.params.ferc1.TRANSFORM_PARAMS`.
+Make sure that the function you've added to ``TRANSFORM_PARAMS`` is getting called in one of the high-level transform functions in :class:`pudl.transform.ferc1.Ferc1AbstractTableTransformer` (``process_xbrl``, ``process_dbf``, ``transform_start``, ``transform_main``) and/or any table-specific overrides in the relevant table transformer class.

 * Consider whether the column could benefit from custom transformations.
-If it's something that could be applicable to other columns, consider building it in :mod:`pudl.tranform.classes`.
-If not, build it in the relevant table transformer class in :mod:`pudl.transform.ferc1`.
+If it's something that could be applicable to other tables from other sources, consider building it in :mod:`pudl.tranform.classes`.
+If it's specific to FERC1, build it in :mod:`pudl.transform.ferc1`.
+If it will only ever be relevant to one table in FERC1, build it in the table-specific class in :mod:`pudl.transform.ferc1`, create an override for one of the high-level transform functions, and call it there.
 Make sure to write a unit test for any new functions.

 **4.B.4)** If there's a new table, add it to the transform process.
 You'll need to build or augment a table transformer in :mod:`pudl.transform.ferc1` and follow all